blackmirag3/Classify/docs/DeveloperGuide.md

 As stated above, all the names and attributes associated with each student will be saved to the main text file, named Student_Information.txt.

-If the user chooses to delete or archive a student, it would be saved to an archive file, named student_archive.txt.
-If the user chooses to unarchive a student or undo a recent deletion, it will be brought back to the main text file.
+If the user chooses to archive a student, it would be saved to an archive file, named student_archive.txt.
+If the user chooses to unarchive a student, the student will be re-added to the student list and consequently be written to the main text file.

 The two text files are will be created under a directory called data, in which two separate file paths will be created if it is not already found on the user's desktop.